Online Hotel Management

 A spa is a dedicated facility within the hotel premises that offers a range of health and wellness treatments and services.
 These services are designed to promote relaxation, rejuvenation, and overall well-being for guests during their stay.

-Spa facilities often include treatment rooms for massages and beauty therapies, steam rooms, saunas, and sometimes additional amenities like jacuzzis or swimming pools.
+Spa facilities often include treatment rooms for massages and beauty therapies, steam rooms, public hotel saunas, and sometimes additional amenities like jacuzzis or swimming pools.

 Guests can indulge in various spa treatments, such as massages, facials, body scrubs, and other therapeutic services, contributing to a luxurious and pampering experience.